 However, the most popular form of assessment is MCQ-based which falls short of capturing the hands-on skills of the candidates applying for a coding role.
 Since the candidate selects a response from a list of alternatives rather than supplying or constructing a response, multiple choice question-based assessment only tests knowledge and recall and not creativity, unique thinking or the ability to construct.
 While hiring coders, it is necessary to test the candidate’s skills in real-world situations, customized to your organizational needs.
-This cannot be achieved entirely through MCQ based assessments and for this, Coding Simulator based assessments should be used.
+This cannot be achieved entirely through MCQ based assessments, and for this, Coding Simulator based assessments should be used.

 Coding Simulators – The Right Tool to Hire The Right Coders

-In coding simulator based assessments, candidates are asked to write a code from scratch, and then the code is evaluated on various parameters.
+In coding simulator based assessments, candidates are asked to write code from scratch, and then the code is evaluated on various parameters.
 These tests are designed to not only to check common coding techniques, but also analytical, interpretational and holistic thinking skills.

 Correlation between MCQ and Coding Tests

 Mettl has conducted online tests for 100+ companies with 60,000+ candidates, and we have done some analysis on our end to present a few interesting insights.

 It has been observed that the candidates who have performed well in technical MCQ based tests might not perform well in a simulator based test as well.
 Over the years, we have seen poor correlations between the performance in MCQ based test and simulator-based tests.

 Only 20-30% of the good performers in the MCQ test are also able to score well in coding tests.
 So, while most of the candidates recall programming concepts, however very few can apply them to real-world situations.
 The key here is recalling v/s understanding and application, and it is understanding and application that needs to be determined.

 Simulator-based assessments enable you to filter out the very best candidates from the lot.
 These assessments allow you to gain insight into the quality of code written by the candidate and answer lot many other questions